deepakbhatia/GmailAuthApiTest/README.md

 The app demonstrates the use of the gmailauth library included in the repository.

 ## Add a Library

+Requirements device with Android API > 16 and a updated browser that supports Chrome Custom Tabs on Android e.g. Chrome.

 The library is tested on Android SDK 23+

 Thus

-              minSdkVersion 23
+             previous: minSdkVersion 23

+Updated: Tested on Moto G Android SDK 22

+            minSDKVersion 16.

+Change the values in your app/build.gradle and gmailauth/build.gradle.

 Clone the Repository